apache/incubator-taverna-site/content/introduction/taverna-in-use/index.md

  - [Behind a portal][5]
  - [Bundled with other products][6]

+##Standalone Workbench##
-Table below shows the distribution of Taverna application domains per deployment infrastructure.
+The table below shows the distribution of Taverna application domains per deployment infrastructure.

 View by [chronological][7] order of deployment.